jess-of-the-woods/tid_til/databases.md

 ____

-##Database testing :
+##Database testing
 different connections to different databases.. in testing file and in server.js one for testing. one for development

-knex is outside of config file.. we pass knex to app and then get back a app object w/ a particular database
+knex is outside of config file.. we pass knex to app and then get back a app object with a particular database

 ---

-##15 April 2016 - Database in an app
+##15 April 2016 - Database in an App
 `git init` -  initialises new git repository in project.

 `npm init` - initialises as a node project.